Login

 Both the original and new employers must remain vigilant to comply with all aspects of the transfer.
 Partnering with an Employer of Record provider like Omnipresent, can help streamline the process and ensure that all legal requirements are met, protecting the rights of all impacted workers.

 Importantly, these recommendations apply to both the original employer and the new one.
 For the former, special attention should be paid to the remaining employees who were not transferred but are still impacted by such moves—i.e., managers with smaller teams but comparable workloads.
+Find the ideal global employer services for your business to improve operational efficiency.

 Build Your TUPE Preparation Checklist